 1. How is West Side Farmers Market managed?

-- WSFM is a non-profit corporation run by a board of directors, a small staff: Molly Phipps, Executive Director, a Market Manager, and a cadre of volunteers.
+- WSFM is a non-profit corporation run by a board of directors, a small staff: Executive Director, Market Managers, and a community of volunteers.

 2. How do I apply to vend at WSFM?

 - The 2023 Vendor Application is open: Access Vendor Application Here

 3. How are vendors selected to sell at WSFM?